Amnahalkhalil/Deploy-Static-Website-on-AWS/README.md

 The cloud is a great choice for hosting static websites due to its scalability and cost-effectiveness.
 In this project, we will:

-1. `Create an S3 Bucket:` We'll set up an AWS S3 (Simple Storage Service) bucket to store our website files.
+1. **Create S3 Bucket:** We'll set up an AWS S3 (Simple Storage Service) bucket to store our website files.

 2. `Configure Bucket for Website Hosting:` We'll configure the S3 bucket to serve as a website host.